AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

   SetupProcessObject(env, argc, argv, exec_argc, exec_argv);
 {% endhighlight %}

-It also call a method `SetupProcessObject` in `src/node.cc`, this can make global process object have necessary bindings.
+It also called a method `SetupProcessObject` which defined in `src/node.cc`, this can make global process object have necessary bindings.
 From code below we can find that it assign an set accessor by calling need_imm_cb_string() to the `NeedImmediateCallbackSetter` method.
-If we had a look at `src/env.h`, we know that need_imm_cb_string() return this string: "_needImmediateCallback".
-This means every time javascript code set an "_needImmediateCallback" property on process object, NeedImmediateCallbackSetter will be called.
+If we had a look at `src/env.h`, we know that need_imm_cb_string() return the string: "_needImmediateCallback".
+This means every time javascript code set an "_needImmediateCallback" property on process object, NeedImmediateCallbackSetter will get called.
 {% highlight cpp %}
   maybe = process->SetAccessor(env->context(),
                                env->need_imm_cb_string(),